LongCTygo/sot-piston-puzzle/README.md

 - Open your console on your OS, then change your directory to the folder containing the downloaded jar.
 - Run `java -jar PistonPuzzleSolver.jar (args)`
 - For the arguments, supply an integer seed (range from 0 to 2^23 - 1, or 8388607), or multiple of them.
-The program will go through all of the provided seeds and either solve them or provide an Exception and skip it.
+The program will go through all the provided seeds and either solve them or provide an Exception and skip it.
 - Read below to see how seeds work.
 - Alternatively, have your first argument be '-loop', and the program will instead wait for you to supply the seeds whilst running.
 It will end once you give it an empty input.

 **Common Exceptions:**

 - java.lang.NumberFormatException: if you provided a seed that is not an integer.
-The code provides a way to use a 6-character hexadecimal seed for this, but it is not supported in the .jar file.
 - java.lang.IllegalArgumentException: if you provided a seed that is out of the range given above.
+This should not happen in the latest release, as the program now accept full 32-bit integer as a valid seed.
+The program will still only use the 23 bits it needs.
 - java.lang.RuntimeException: Should usually come with a message that said that you did not provide an argument.
 Happens when you run the jar file without any arguments.
 ## What does the program print out after solving the puzzle?
 - If a valid solution is found, the program will print out an in depth step-by-step instruction on how to solve it, with what move to do, and what the board looks like after that move.
 - If none is found, the program will print out the provided board, with the message "No solutions"
 - The '@' represents the player, 'o' represents a box, 'x' represents an empty goal, or it will be '#' instead if something is occupying that spot.
 (Either a box, or the player, the latter means it is solved).
-- Additionally, its runtime in miliseconds is also provided.
+- Additionally, its runtime in milliseconds is also provided.
 ## How does the seed system work?
-**WARNING: JANKY EXPLAINATIONS AND BROKEN ENGLISH DOWN BELOW**
+#### **WARNING: INCOMPLETE EXPLANATIONS AND BROKEN ENGLISH DOWN BELOW**

 The seed is a 24-bit unsigned integer (0 - 2^23 - 1).
 Out of the 24 bits, only 23 are used, the first (left-most) bit is ignored.
 The seed can be either stored as just an integer, or a 6-characters hexadecimal seed.
 **For example:**